ROBlNET13/pvz/README.md

 -   [MiniPlay and its family of websites](https://www.miniplay.com/game/plants-vs-zombies)
 -   [KBH Games](https://kbhgames.com/game/plants-vs-zombies)

 **We have no control over the content nor are we affiliated with the above websites, except for ours.
-We accept no responsibility for what the website owners may choose to do with our game.**
+We accept no responsibility for what the website owners may choose to do with and surrounding our fangame.**

 **If requested, we will promptly take down this GitHub repo and the GitHub pages site.
 You may contact us at [claytontdm@gmail.com](mailto:claytontdm@gmail.com) and we will promptly remove this repo and all forks owned by us.**